oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 - multiple active directories
 - significant investment in on-premises infrastructure with serviceable life.

-A hybrid implementation can use Microsoft Endpoint Configuration Manager (MECM) or Microsoft Endpoint Manager - Intune (Intune) for client management, depending on the agency's cloud maturity.
+A hybrid implementation can use Microsoft Endpoint Configuration Manager (MECM) or Microsoft Endpoint Manager - Intune (Intune) for client management, depending on the organisations cloud maturity.

 Blueprint artefacts provide guidance on integration between MECM and Intune for hybrid deployments.
-Agencies with existing infrastructure can migrate device management from MECM to Intune with no impact to the agency's existing cyber security posture.
+Agencies with existing infrastructure can migrate device management from MECM to Intune with no impact to the organisations existing cyber security posture.

-### Agency classification
+### Organisation classification

 The blueprint is based on a principle of 'engineered to Protected' to enhance the cyber security postures of adopting agencies.
 It is suitable for agencies aiming for Protected and below.

-The blueprint design and configuration at Protected assumes the agency has available the licencing level of Microsoft 365 E5, or the equivalent Microsoft 365 E3 with Microsoft 365 E5 security and compliance add-ons.
+The blueprint design and configuration at Protected assumes the organisation has available the licencing level of Microsoft 365 E5, or the equivalent Microsoft 365 E3 with Microsoft 365 E5 security and compliance add-ons.

 The VSA 4 Common Cloud Commitment consists of: